NTP PACs Research: Studies and Results

-One of NTP’s new study efforts is the Polycyclic Aromatic Compounds Mixtures Assessment Program (PAC-MAP), which aims to increase our understanding of the toxicity of PACs and PAC mixtures.
-NTP presented the research concept for PAC-MAP to the NTP Board of Scientific Counselors in December 2012.
+One of NTP’s study efforts is the Polycyclic Aromatic Compounds Mixtures Assessment Program, which aims to increase our understanding of the toxicity of PACs and PAC mixtures.
+In December 2012, NTP presented the research concept for PAC-MAP to the NTP Board of Scientific Counselors.

-NTP will use a wide range of tests in cells and rodents to assess the toxicity of individual PACs and select PAC mixtures and to identify potential health hazards.
-See the table below for a list of the studies and their descriptions.
+NTP will use a wide range of tests in cells and rodents to assess the toxicity of individual PACs and select PAC mixtures, and to identify potential health hazards.
+See the table for a list of the studies and their descriptions.

 |High throughput screening||Assays to derive information about cellular and molecular targets and use for predicting potential biological effects|